 When compilers use the editor, they can avoid studying formats and codes of EXFOR and NRDF beforehand.
-Once data was saved on the editor, they can immediately look over, check and modify it.
-The editor is successful to reduce mistakes in terms of codes and formats.
-The number of JCPRG compilation since its construction in 2001 grows dramatically to over 800 entries so far.
+Once data were saved in the editor, they can immediately look at, check and modify it.
+The editor is successful in reducing mistakes in terms of codes and formats.
+The number of JCPRG compilations since its construction in 2001 has grown dramatically to over 800 entries so far.

 On the contrary, there still remains a difficulty in authors' proofreading in the JCPRG compilation process.
-Neither EXFOR nor NRDF format is easy for the authors to understand and confirm contents.
+Neither EXFOR nor NRDF formats are easy for authors to understand and confirm the contents.
 It is necessary for the process to create a more human-readable format, for example, a format using understandable XML tags.
-JCPRG has a plan to create a new editor using the new format and an open web-based environment "WEBBLE" (http://cow.meme.hokudai.ac.jp/WebbleWorldPortal/) under the collaboration with Meme Media Laboratory in Hokkaido University.
+JCPRG has a plan to create a new editor using the new format and an open web-based environment "WEBBLE" (http://cow.meme.hokudai.ac.jp/WebbleWorldPortal/) under a collaboration with Meme Media Laboratory in Hokkaido University.